-It never fails that as soon as your car’s warranty ends, the engine light glows red or the transmission starts clanking.
+It never fails: As soon as your car’s warranty ends, the engine light glows red or the transmission starts clanking.
 But if you purchase car repair insurance, you won’t have to worry about paying a costly repair bill with your own money.
 Often called Mechanical Breakdown Insurance (MBI), car repair insurance can provide the same type of protection as a factory warranty—often more—and can protect your vehicle long after the warranty expires.

 Granted, unless you buy a new car with a defective part, you probably won’t face major repairs during the first few years of ownership.
-Depending on your annual mileage, MBI coverage could overlap your factory warranty for three years or more, at least on major systems, like the powertrain.
+Depending on your annual mileage, MBI coverage could overlap your factory warranty for three years or more, at least on major systems, such as the powertrain.

 Nonetheless, if you own a car that’s still fairly new, car repair insurance can be a valuable coverage worth considering.

 Typically, car repair insurance pays labor and parts costs, minus deductible.
 The types of repairs a policy will cover can depend on the provider you choose, or sometimes, the coverage package you select.
 Some basic MBI policies just cover major systems, such as:

 - Engine components

 - Transmission components

 - Turbocharger/supercharger components

 Other car repair insurance policies cover much more, including: